The Latest: Coroner names 4 reservation shooting victims

 The Yakima County coroner has released the names of four of the five people who were found shot to death on the Yakama Indian Reservation in Washington state.

-The coroner on Tuesday identified the victims as 49-year-old Catherine Eneas; 61-year-old Dennis Overacker; 51-year-old Michelle Starines; and 36-year-old Thomas Hernandez.
+The coroner on Tuesday identified the victims as 49-year-old Catherine Eneas; 61-year-old Dennis Overacker; 51-year-old Michelle Starnes; and 36-year-old Thomas Hernandez.

 The coroner says all four suffered fatal gunshot wounds at a home in the town of White Swan.